ma1688/haiku.rag/docs/configuration.md

 ```

 ### OpenAI
-If you want to use OpenAI embeddings you will need to install `haiku.rag` with the VoyageAI extras,
+If you want to use OpenAI embeddings you will need to install `haiku.rag` with the OpenAI extras,

 ```bash
 uv pip install haiku.rag --extra openai